 There are certain types of the products you would use constantly, like toothpaste, multi-vitamins, or pet food.
 As these products are used on a regular basis, they will generate steady orders and sales.

 5. Ensure there is a Demand for the Item

 Research the category and make sure that similar products generate regular orders.
 Also, see to it that the product has a good profit margin, which is more or less anything above 15%.

-In fact, you can also use and Amazon niche finder tool, bearing in mind, that your competitors also do.
+In fact, you can use an Amazon niche finder tool, bearing in mind, that your competitors also do so.